-The Permittee shall ensure laboratory results comply with the quantitation level (QL) specified in the table.
+&lt;sup>a The Permittee shall ensure laboratory results comply with the quantitation level (QL) specified in the table.
 However, if an alternate method from 40 CFR Part 136 is sufficient to produce measurable results in the sample, the Permittee may use that method for analysis.
-If the Permittee uses an alternative method it must report the test method and QL on the DMR.
-If the Permittee is unable to obtain the required QL due to matrix effects, the Permittee must report the matrix-specific method detection level (MDL) and QL on the DMR.
+If the Permittee uses an alternative method it must report the test method and QL on the discharge monitoring report.
+The permittee must also upload the QA/QC documentation from the lab on the QL development.

-B. Additional Sampling Requirements for Specific Industrial Groups
+B. Additional Sampling Requirements for Specific Industrial Groups b.
+1/quarter means at least one sample taken each quarter, year-round.

 - 1. In addition to the requirements in Table 2, all Permittees identified by an industrial activity in Table 3 shall sample stormwater discharges as specified in Condition S4 and in Table 3. - 2.
 If a discharge exceeds a benchmark listed in Table 3, the Permittee shall take the actions specified in Condition S8.
-Permittees sampling more than once per quarter shall average the sample results for each parameter and compare the average value to the benchmark to determine if it the discharge has exceeded a benchmark.
-However, if Permittees collect more than one sample during a 24-hour period, they must first calculate the daily average of the individual grab sample results collected during that 24-hour period; then use the daily average to calculate a quarterly average.